HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Evaluation

 \textbf{Evaluate the algorithm scalability}.
-Our algorithm is efficient enough to handle large-scale clusters.
-To evaluate the speed of our algorithm, we run $50$ iterations (where our algorithm generally converges) by $12$-core CPUs to search the optimal parallel execution plan of different numbers of GPUs ranging from $64$ to $320$.
-As shown in \autoref{fig:search_speed}, our algorithm scales well with an increasing number of GPUs, maintaining a runtime of less than two minutes.
-The scheduling overhead remains manageable, especially when compared to the months-long training time required for large language models.
-Additionally, the runtime is independent of model size, as the computational costs are simulated using analytical formulas.
-Furthermore, the simulated MFU demonstrates that our algorithm performs stably on large clusters.
+Our graph partition-based scheduling algorithm efficiently handles large graphs, thanks to the introduced heuristics, which prune unnecessary parts of the search space.
+For example, our coarsening operation (Step (i) in \S\ref{sec:first-phase}) merges graph vertices based on network bandwidth, effectively reducing the complexity of the partitioning process while preserving partition quality.
+To evaluate the speed of our algorithm, we run $50$ iterations (where our algorithm generally converges) on $12$-core CPUs to search for the optimal parallel execution plan of different numbers of GPUs ($128$ to $1024$).
+As shown in \autoref{fig:search_speed}, our algorithm scales well with an increasing number of GPUs, maintaining a runtime of less than seven minutes even with 1024 GPUs.
+The scheduling overhead remains manageable, compared to the months-long training time required for large language models.
+Additionally, the simulated throughput exhibits stable scaling on larger clusters, increasing from 1.6 PFLOPS with 128 GPUs to 6.9 PFLOPS with 1024 GPUs, demonstrating the robustness of our algorithm.